MpumeleloNtobi/DataStructures/README.md

-<h3>Implementation of Data Structures In Python
+<h3>Implementation of Data Structures from Scratch In Python